panjan/blog/_drafts/heater.md

 > Before you continue, turn off the circuit breaker to avoid injuries.
 Use a multimeter or a tester screwdriver to check that the power is off.
 There are plenty of tutorials on how to test sockets on YouTube.

-Take a picture of the wiring now (and thank me later).
+Take a picture of the original wiring now.
+You might want to refer to it later.

 Connect the cables according to the diagram on the Sonoff.
 L stands for line, N is neutral and E is earth ground.
 In my case, the wires are brown, blue and yellow-green respectively.
 Be advised that your colours might be off.
 If in doubt, use a multimeter or a tester screwdriver.

-When you do the wiring, remember you'll need to put on the cap of the Sonoff.
+Remember you'll need to screw the cover back to the Sonoff.
 It's a tight fit so make sure your cables aren't crossing (TODO: crossing?).

 ![cutting cables](/assets/heating/wiring.png)
 *TODO: make a picture of final wiring*